 "Individuals and associations are mobilising... by organising collections of clothes, foodstuffs, medicines and hygiene products," said Algeria's TSA news website, calling it a "surge of solidarity".

 Djaffar, a resident of the village of Agoulmim in Kabylie, expressed his gratitude on Berber TV.

 "God bless them...
 We had no electricity and people brought in generators from all around," the exhausted villager said after his ordeal.

 High winds fuelled the rapid spread of the flames in tinder-dry conditions created by a heatwave across North Africa and the wider Mediterranean.

 Armed forces chief Said Chengriha visited soldiers in Tizi Ouzou and Bejaia, another badly affected area.
 Prime Minister Aimene Benabderrahmane also visited Tizi Ouzou.

 Each summer, Algeria endures seasonal wildfires, but rarely anything approaching this year's disaster.

-Meteorologists expect the Maghreb heatwave to continue until the end of the week, with temperatures in Algeria reaching 50 degrees Celsius.
+Meteorologists expect the regional heatwave to continue until the end of the week, with temperatures in Algeria reaching 50 degrees Celsius.

 Across the border in Tunisia, where almost 30 fires have been recorded since Monday, the mercury hit an all-time record of 50.3 Celsius in the central region of Kairouan (centre).